Bharathkumar-dataman/Azure-data-engineering-project/README.md

   ##   * move all the passed files to staging folder
   ##   * write the passed files as the delta table in the azure databricks

-  # challenges during project implemetaion
+  # challenges during project implementation
    ##  carefull when assigning RBAC access to keyvault , databricks want to fetch data from sql server to validate the data so store secrets (passwords , username ) in  keyvault as a best pratice and also allow access policies for databrick to fetech data .

 # important note: we can even use azure fuctions or apps to send a notification  when files landed on our storage  account .